 Leon Stukelj, the oldest Olympic Champion, celebrated his 100th birthday in November 1998.
 Stukelj was born in 1898, two years after the first modern Olympic Games, and died in Maribor just before his 101st birthday.
 A Leni Riefenstahl film is the only recording of the young Leon Stukelj in action.

 The Triple Bridge, one of the symbols of Ljubljana, was designed by Joze Plecnik in 1929.

-The Crni Kal Viaduct, one of the most impressive structures in Slovenia, was designed by Marjan Pipenbaher.
+The Crni Kal Viaduct, one of the most impressive structures in Slovenia, was designed by Marjan Pipenbaher (2007).
 The viaduct is Slovenia's longest motorway bridge and tallest structure.
 On a personal note, I assisted in the translation into English of a technical paper on the presentation of the specifications of the associated wind tunnel.